Skip to Content

 1. Preheat the oven to 400°F with a rack in the center position.

-2. Heat the oil in a large cast iron skillet over high heat.
-Once the oil is glistening, working in batches, add the beef in a single layer and season with ½ teaspoon of salt.
-Cook, undisturbed, until meat begins to brown, about 2 minutes.
-Stir and continue cooking until the beef is cooked through, about 2 minutes more.
+2. Season the beef all over with 1½ teaspoons of the salt.
+Heat the oil in a large cast iron skillet over high heat.
+Once the oil is glistening, working in batches, add the beef and cook, undisturbed, until beef begins to brown, about 2 minutes.
+Stir and cook until the beef is cooked through, about 2 minutes more.
 Using a slotted spoon, transfer the beef to a plate.

 Nutrition Info